chaseruskin/orbit/README.md

 Read the [Book of Orbit](https://chaseruskin.github.io/orbit/) for comprehensive documentation composed of tutorials, user guides, topic guides, references, and command manuals.

-Orbit brings an agile approach to hardware development that minimizes technical debt through its available commands related to ip integration and build automation:
+Orbit brings a modern approach to hardware development that minimizes technical debt through its available commands related to code management and build automation:
 ```
-Orbit is an hdl package manager and build tool.
+Orbit is an hdl package manager and build system.

 Usage:
     orbit [options] [command]